 Under the direction of Dr. Andrew Peterson, the Duke Urology Residency Program offers exceptional training for dedicated students who are interested in an experience that will prepare them for either academic or independent practice.
 Our program meets all the requirements of the American Board of Urology (ABU) and is fully accredited by the American Medical Association’s Accreditation Council for Graduate Medical Education (ACGME).

 The goal of Duke’s urologic surgery residency program is to provide a balance between patient care, teaching, and research in the areas of oncology, male infertility and sexual dysfunction, urolithiasis, reconstructive urology, female urology and urodynamics, pediatric urology, and minimally invasive surgery.
-Thorough training in these urologic subspecialties is made possible by the tremendous volume and variety of cases that are presented at this nationally acclaimed university medical center and its affiliated ins tu ons.
+Thorough training in these urologic subspecialties is made possible by the tremendous volume and variety of cases that are presented at this nationally acclaimed university medical center and its affiliated institutions.
 Training consists of teaching, independent responsibility, and learning through observation, direct supervision, and hands-on experience.

 Clinical Urologic Training and Research

-Under the direction of Dr. Matthew Fraser, the ultimate goal of the research fellowship is for the trainee to learn the basics of research by performing high-quality research, presenting it at regional and national meetings, and submitting it to scientific publications.
+Under the direction of Dr. Matthew Fraser, the ultimate goal of the research fellowship is for the trainee to learn the basics by performing high-quality research, presenting it at regional and national meetings, and submitting it to scientific publications.
 The trainee is also encouraged to submit grant proposals.
 Completion of the year includes:

 - Continuation/completion of research projects